LiliBear1/Sports-Project/Outline.md

 * Time management
 * Communication - Slight misunderstanding in task requirment yesterday re proposal as we thought draft only, not finalised doc

+# 05 Jan 2023

-## Accomplished
+## Accomplished on 4 Jan

 * Completed outline ReadMe
 * Completed proposal with approval from Diego
 * Completed MVP - Wireframe
 * Repo updated with folders
+* Used Git Projects for Kanban Method / Agile working
-* Assigned team tasks  - Back End and
+* Assigned team tasks: Front End - Lili and Adama, Back End Vittoria and Chris-Eric.